The Life of Insects: Hemp Bugs

 Maxim and Nikita in the world of insects are hemp bedbugs (addicts).
 Hemp bugs are so small that many addicts mistake them for small crap that cracks as they smoke.
 But some addicts know that they are not trash, but small bugs, and believe in the omen that if the bugs try to get out of the mix and run away somewhere, it means that the cops are about to come and it's time to run away from them themselves.
 Nikita knows all of this.
 He tells Maxim about all this when he stops by to visit him.
 The friends chat and go off on their drug dealings.

 On the way they run into some cops.
 Nikita and Maxim hide from them in a wide pipe.
 In the world of insects, this pipe turns out to be a cigarette, a joint.
 The joint is lit and smoked.
 Before he dies, Maxim appeals to God and is told by God that he is not to blame.
+(In the human world, Sam smoked a cigarette, and the words that Maxim heard, thinking that it was God’s answer, were Sam’s words addressed to Natasha).

 Cockroach

 Seryozha hatches from the egg, falls from the tree to the ground, and digs into the ground.
 His main occupation is to dig deep into the ground, which is what he will do his whole life.
 He digs when he has to go to work, and when he returns from work, he digs what he can to get home.

 The purpose of his life is to dig up as much money as possible, and he fulfills it.

 Seryozha's big fear is to remain a cockroach in his homeland, and he digs his way to America.
 In America, Seryozha is incessantly busy digging.
 Despite his best efforts, he transforms into an old American cockroach.
 In his old age, the hero realizes that he has to dig exclusively upwards - this leads him to the surface of the earth.
 At this point, Seryozha transforms into a cicada from a cockroach.
 He gets wings and begins to dig the air with them as a matter of habit.
+Here is a replay of the evening where the hero is born from an egg.
+The reader understands that nothing else has simply ever happened.